-Before commencing insolvency proceedings to wind up a limited company, you must 1st serve the debtor a Statutory Demand.
+Creditors tend to serve a Formal or Statutory Demand before commencing insolvency proceedings to wind up a limited company.
 Serving a Winding-up Petition after presenting a Statutory Demand will strengthen your case.
 But it isn't always necessary.
 We frequently recommend the issuing of a Formal Demand, which:

 - Outlines the amount and circumstances of the debt

-- Threatens the serving of a winding-up petition unless payment is made within 14, 7 or 5 days.
+- Threatens the serving of a winding-up petition unless payment is made within 21 days

 Why Should They Pay?